 Your target can be a standard bulls-eye target, or design your target to match your theme.
 We played this game during our Outer Space-themed VBS program.
 I drew a large picture of the planet Jupiter, with it's giant Red Spot for the bulls-eye.
 We had the players write down their ideas of good works on a sheet of paper.
 For example, obeying your parents, being kind to others, telling the truth, etc. Then they folded them into paper spaceships.

-How To Play:
+How To Play

+Designate a throw line.
+Place the target about 15-20 feet away.
+It is essential to make it impossible for anyone to hit the target.
 Tell the players that the target represents God.
-The spaceships represent our good works, the distance between the throw line and the target represents the sin that separates us from God.
-Let everyone take their turn, leaving their spaceships on the ground as you go.
-Then explain the following object lesson.
+The spaceships represent our good works, and the distance between the throw line and the target represents our sin, which separates us from God.
+Tell the players they must attempt to throw their spaceship as close to the target as possible.
+Allow everyone to take a turn, but leave the spaceships on the ground as you go; then explain the following object lesson.